pathikrit/metarest/README.md

 case class UserPatch(name: Option[String])
 ```

 That is a lot of boilerplate!
-Keeping all that in sync with your business model and/or adding/removing fields quickly becomes difficult and cumbersome for more complicated models.
+Keeping all these request models in sync with your business model and/or adding/removing fields quickly becomes difficult and cumbersome for more complicated models.
 With MetaRest, all you need to do is this:

 ```scala